-Therefore saying you should be aware of the laws, your dog’s behaviour, you should have the relevant knowledge and understanding, quite a lot of responsibility.
+You should be aware of the laws, and also your dog’s behaviour.
+You should have the relevant knowledge and understanding.
+Quite a lot of responsibility.

 If you are a business who walks dogs for money, you are now by law required to have a Canine/Pet First Aid certificate.

 The Highway Code rule 56 says: Do not let a dog out on the road on its own.
-Keep it on a short lead when walking on the pavement, road or path shared with cyclists or horse riders.
+Keep it on a short lead when walking on the pavement, road or path shared with cyclists, horse riders, and pedestrians.
 This includes bridleways.
-Too many times I see people walking their dog off lead down the pavement or country lane.

-The Road Traffic Act 1988 specifies that all dogs should be kept under control by the owner, or whoever is in charge of the dog at that time on a road, and reasonable care must be taken to ensure the dog does not cause injury or damage by straying onto a road.
+The Road Traffic Act 1988 specifies that all dogs should be kept under control by the owner, or whoever is in charge of the dog at that time.
+Reasonable care must be taken to ensure the dog does not cause injury or damage by straying onto a road.

-The person walking a dog must also be deemed able to control it, for example if a 50kg Rottweiler escapes from the control of a 5-year-old child and causes a road accident, then the owner would be liable as reasonable care had not been taken to prevent the dog from escaping.
+The person walking a dog must also be deemed able to control it.
+For example: A 50kg Rottweiler escapes from the control of a 5-year-old child and causes a road accident.
+As the keeper of the dog in this instance is a child, the parent would be liable as reasonable care had not been taken to prevent the dog from escaping.

-Exemptions to leash laws: It does not apply to any pack of hounds, or any dog being used for sporting purposes, any dog being used for the capture or destruction of vermin, any dog while being used for the herding cattle or sheep, any dog being used in rescue work, or any dog registered with the guild dog for the blind association, any dog while being used on official duties by a member of the police or armed forces.
-However the dog must be actively engaged in this duty at the time, not just out for a walk with his owner.
+Exemptions to leash laws: It does not apply to any pack of hounds, or any dog being used for sporting purposes.
+Any dog being used for the capture or destruction of vermin.
+Any dog while being used for the herding of cattle or sheep.
+Any dog being used in rescue work, or any dog registered with the guide dog for the blind association.
+Any dog while being used on official duties by a member of the police or armed forces.
+However the dog must be actively engaged in this duty at the time, and not just out for a walk with his owner.

 Accidents involving Dogs